W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 ::: details Simplified
 The innocent mind protects its wholeness.
 The innocent mind does not project.
-The innocent mind honours all other minds.
+The innocent mind honors all other minds.
 The Atonement is apparent to the innocent.
 Innocence is accessible to all.
 :::